emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 ## Multiqc report: visualization of fastqc

-Create the report
+Create the report from all of the fastqc files.

 ```
-$ multiqc /data/estrand/HoloInt_16s/fastqc_results/qc
+$ multiqc /data/estrand/HoloInt_16s/fastqc_results/
 ```

 Copy the report to your home desktop so that you are able to open this report.
+Run this outside of Andromeda and use the bluewaves login.

 ```
-$ scp -r emma_strand@ssh3.hac.uri.edu:/data/putnamlab/estrand/HoloInt_16s/fastqc_results/qc/*.html /Users/emmastrand/MyProjects/Acclim_Dynamics/
+$ scp emma_strand@bluewaves.uri.edu:/data/putnamlab/estrand/HoloInt_16s/fastqc_results/multiqc_report.html /Users/emmastrand/MyProjects/Acclim_Dynamics/
 ```

 #### Results

-Link to the qc report in our github repo: [Acclim Dynamics 16s multiqc]()
+Link to the qc report in our github repo: [Acclim Dynamics 16s multiqc](https://github.com/hputnam/Acclim_Dynamics/blob/master/multiqc_report.html).

 ## CUTADAPT

+Primer sequences:
+- 515 Forward: TCGTCGGCAGCGTCAGATGTGTATAAGAGACAGGTGCCAGCMGCCGCGGTAA
+- 806 Reverse (RB): GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAGGGACTACNVGGGTWTCTAAT

+Do I need to trim the primers or the primer and adapter?
+Both, I assume.

+## FASTQC Post-trimming

 ## QIIME2